 Tapas Crawl

-Tapas and Spain go hand in hand so now is the time to end the first day of your Granada itinerary with a feast of Sangria and Spanish bites.
+Tapas and Spain go hand in hand, so now is the time to end the first day of your Granada itinerary with a feast of sangria and Spanish bites.

 Walk 10 minutes from Mirador San Nicolas to Carrera del Darro.
-This is a gorgeous street to walk down at night as it runs alongside the Darro river and boasts wonderful views of the Alhambra above.
+This is a gorgeous street to walk down at night as it runs alongside the Darro River and boasts wonderful views of the Alhambra above.
 There are a few restaurants on this street where you can sit and really take in the view of the Alhambra.

 I prefer to continue along Carrera del Darro until it turns into Plaza Nueva.
 Wander the streets above Plaza Nueva and behind the cathedral.
 You’ll quickly discover this area is packed with tapas restaurants that are filled with hungry patrons.

 This is a fun way to try multiple restaurants.
-My two favorite spots in this area are Los Diamantes and Bodegas Castaneda.

-Day 2 in Granada
+Day 2 in Granada, Spain

 Alhambra Palace

 After the Sagrada Familia in Barcelona, the Alhambra is the most visited sight in Spain, which means it gets crowded.
-I highly recommend purchasing your tickets beforehand (currently up to 3 months advance).
+I highly recommend purchasing your tickets beforehand (currently up to 3 months in advance).
 You'll have to choose a specific time slot.

-Because the palace receives so many visitors each day, they are extremely strict on how many people enter the Nasrid Palaces, the main attraction, at a time.
 Choose the earliest time slot and arrive 30 minutes beforehand.
-The last time I visited I booked the first slot at 8:30am and had a good 1 to 1.5 hours before the tour groups and crowds ascended.
+The last time I visited I booked the first slot at 8:30 am and had a good 1 to 1.5 hours before the tour groups and crowds descended.

 The Alhambra is a complex of buildings, gardens, and courtyards.
 There is a lot to see and you could easily spend all day here.
 Because time is limited during your 2 days in Granada, plan on 4 hours to have enough time to see all the sights and wander the grounds.